 This group includes Oriental cockroaches, German cockroaches, American cockroaches, and field cockroaches.
-Some cockroaches are known to carry infectious bacteria on their bodies and in their guts -- bacteria that may be transferred to food and other items that the cockroaches contact.
+Some cockroaches are known to carry infectious bacteria on their bodies and in their guts that may be transferred to food and other items that the cockroaches contact.
 While this can cause food poisoning, dysentery, and diarrhea in humans, know that cockroaches are not a major disease health threat.
-Cockroaches can feed on a variety of materials, including cosmetics, beer, potted plants, wallpaper paste, soap, postage stamps, fermenting fruit, pet food, and human food.
+Cockroaches feed on a variety of materials, including cosmetics, beer, potted plants, wallpaper paste, soap, postage stamps, fermenting fruit, pet food, and human food.

 Cat fleas are frequently encountered in homes and commonly affect domestic cats and dogs.
 Dog fleas look like cat fleas but are rare in California.
 Adult fleas are usually reddish-brown, wingless, and no longer than a fraction of an inch.
 Most adult fleas have piercing, sucking mouthparts through which the fleas obtain blood meals from their hosts.